Towards Quantized Model Parallelism for Graph-Augmented MLPs Based on Gradient-Free ADMM Framework: The pdADMM-G Algorithm

-We propose the pdADMM framework to GA-MLP models in this section.
-Specifically, Section \ref{sec:problem formulation} formulates the GA-MLP model training problem and the pdADMM framework, and Section \ref{sec:subproblem} details solutions to all subproblems of the pdADMM framework.
+We propose the pdADMM-G algorithm to solve GA-MLP models in this section.
+Specifically, Section \ref{sec:problem formulation} formulates the GA-MLP model training problem , and Section \ref{sec:subproblem} proposes the pdADMM-G algorithm.
+Section \ref{sec:pdADMM-G-q} extends the proposed pdADMM-G algorithm to the pdADMM-G-Q algorithm for quantization.